-For example, the Email: Assign an Email Task action converts replies into output fields of the action.
+For example, the Email: Wait for reply action converts replies into output fields of the action.
 Data like the From email, attachments, or Body text are saved in fields.

 The Email: Send an Email action on the other hand, turns all email responses into comments on the Workflow instance.
 Any reply to the email will become a comment.

 If a sent email is not delivered, resending the email can be a mundane task; especially in an email campaign with hundreds of emails.
-Many Catalytic email actions, like Email: Send an Email or Email: Assign an Email Task have an email bounce feature which monitors if an email bounces.
+Many Catalytic email actions, like Email: Send an Email or Email: Wait for reply have an email bounce feature which monitors if an email bounces.

 Sent email can either be delivered, get caught in spam, or be undeliverable.
 If it’s undelivered, email actions return output fields like:

 - Email bounced: A

 FALSEresponse for whether the email bounced.

 - Bounced email address: The email address where the email could not be delivered.